tdryer/hangups/docs/user_guide.rst

   hangups --token-path /path/to/refresh_token.txt

-hangups may be deauthorized from your Google account from the `Google recently used devices page`_. hangups will be listed as "iOS".
+hangups may be deauthorized from your Google account using the `Google recently used devices page`_. hangups will be listed as "iOS".

 .. _OAuth 2.0: http://oauth.net/2/